-1 Issuer r: [•] 2 (i) S Series Number: [•] (ii) T Franche Number: [•] 3 (i) S Specified Currency or Currencies: (If fungible with an existing Series, details of that Series, including the date on which the Notes become fungible) [•] (ii) C Currency Fallback [Applicable/Not Applicable] 4 egate Nominal Amount: Series: [•] Franche [•] 5 ' ' ssue Price: [•] per cent. of the Aggregate Nominal Amount [plus accrued interest from [insert date] (in the case offungible issues only, if applicable)] (ii) N Net Proceeds: [●] (Required only for listed issues) 6 R in Specified Denominations: (In the case of Registered Notes, this means the minimum ntegral amount in which transfers can be nade) [•] (N.B.
-If an issue of Notes is to be (i) admitted to trading on a European Economic Area exchange; and/or (ii) offered to the public in the European Economic Area the minimum denomination of €100,000 is required.)
+- 1 Issuer: [•]

+- 2 (i) Series Number: $[\bullet]$

+- (ii) Tranche Number: [•]

+(If fungible with an existing Series, details of that Series, including the date on which the Notes become fungible)

+- 3 (i) Specified Currency or Currencies:

+- (ii) Currency Fallback: [Applicable/Not Applicable]

+- 4 Aggregate Nominal Amount:

+- (i) Series: [•]

+- (ii) Tranche:

+- 5 (i) Issue Price:

+- (ii) Net Proceeds:

+- 6 (i) Specified Denominations: (In the case of Registered Notes, this means the minimum integral amount in which transfers can be made)

+[•] per cent. of the Aggregate Nominal Amount [plus accrued interest from [insert date] (in the case offungible issues only, if applicable)]

+[•] (Required only for listed issues)

 (N.B.
+If an issue of Notes is to be (i) admitted to trading on a European Economic Area exchange; and/or (ii) offered to the public in the European Economic Area the minimum denomination of \notin 100,000 is required.)

+(N.B.
 Notes which have a maturity of less than one year and in respect of which the issue proceeds are to be accepted by the Issuer in the United Kingdom or whose issue otherwise constitutes a contravention of section 19 of FSMA will have a minimum denomination of £100,000 (or its equivalent in other currencies.)

-Calculation Amount (Applicable to Notes in lefinitive Form.)
-(If only one Specified Denomination, insert the Specified Denomination.
+(ii)Calculation Amount (Applicable to

+Notes in definitive Form.)(If only one Specified Denomination, insert the

+Specified Denomination.

 If more than one Specified Denomination, insert the highest common factor.
 Note: There must be a common factor in the case of two or more Specified Denominations.)

-7 (i) Is ssue Date: [•] (ii) Ii nterest Commencement Date: [specify/Issue Date/Not Applicable] (N.B.
+7 (i) Issue Date: [•] (ii) Interest Commencement Date: [specify/Issue Date/Not Applicable] (N.B.
 An Interest Commencement Date will not be relevant for certain Notes, for example Zero Coupon Notes.)
-8 N Maturity Date: [Fixed rate-specify date/Floating rate-Interest Payment Date falling in or nearest to [specify month]] 1 9 Intere est Basis: [[●] per cent.
-Fixed Rate] [[LIBOR/EURIBOR] +/- [●] per cent.
-Floating

-Rate]

-[Zero Coupon]

-[Index Linked Interest] [Dual Currency Interest]

-[specify other] (further particulars specified below)

-10 Redemption/Payment Basis:

-[Redemption at par]

-[Index Linked Redemption] [Dual Currency Redemption] [Partly Paid] [Instalment] [specify other]

-11 Change of Interest Basis or Redemption/Payment Basis:

-[Specify details of any provision for change of Notes into another Interest Basis or

-Redemption/Payment Basis

-12 Put/Call Options

-[Change of Control Put]

-[Issuer Call]

-[(further particulars specified below)]

-13 (a) Status of the Notes:

-Senior

-(b) Date [Board] approval for issuance of Notes obtained: [•]

-(N.B.
-Only relevant where Board (or similar) authorisation is required for the particular tranche of Notes)

-14 Method of distribution:

-[Syndicated/Non-syndicated]

-Provisions Relating to Interest (if any) Payable
+8 Maturity Date: [Fixed rate-specify date/Floating rate-Interest Payment Date falling in or nearest to [specify month]] 1 9 Interest Basis: [[•] per cent.
+Fixed Rate] [[LIBOR/EURIBOR] +/- [•] per cent.
+Floating Rate] [Zero Coupon] [Index Linked Interest] [Dual Currency Interest] [specify other] (further particulars specified below) 10 Redemption/Payment Basis: [Redemption at par] [Index Linked Redemption] [Dual Currency Redemption] [Partly Paid] [Instalment] [specify other] 11 Change of Interest Basis or Redemption/Payment Basis: [Specify details of any provision for change of Notes into another Interest Basis or Redemption/Payment Basis] 12 Put/Call Options: [Change of Control Put] [Issuer Call] [(further particulars specified below)] 13 (a) Status of the Notes: Senior (b) Date [Board] approval for issuance of Notes obtained: [•] (N.B.
+Only relevant where Board (or similar) authorisation is required for the particular tranche of Notes) 14 Method of distribution: [Syndicated/Non-syndicated] visions Relating to Interest (if any) hyable 15 Fixed Rate Note Provisions [Applicable/Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph) (i) Rate(s) of Interest: [•] per cent. per annum [payable [annually/ semi-annually/quarterly/other (specify)] in arrear] (If payable other than annually, consider amending Condition 5) (ii) Interest Payment Date(s): [•] in each year up to and including the Maturity Date/[specify other] (NB: This will need to be amended in the case of long or short coupons)

+- (iii) Fixed Coupon Amount(s): (Applicable to Notes in definitive form) - (iv) Broken Amount(s): (Applicable to Notes in definitive form)

+(v) Day Count Fraction:

+(vi) Determination Date(s):

+(vii) Other terms relating to the method [None/Give details] of calculating interest for Fixed Rate Notes:

-15 Fixed Rate Note Provisions
+16 Floating Rate Note Provisions